BDC Hamburger Icon

 FYIDid you know

-A job candidate’s attitude is just as important as their experience, if not more so.
-Maintaining a team of skilled HR professionals that know how to identify the best candidates can greatly affect employee recruitment and retention.
+A job candidate's attitude is just as important as their experience, if not more so.
+Maintaining a team of skilled HR professionals who know how to identify the best candidates can affect employee recruitment and retention greatly.

 2. Deciding how to hire